 Recipe by CONNIESCSO

-"This is a nice casserole type recipe that will feed your family, especially on a cold winter day.
+"This is a nice casserole-type recipe that will feed your family, especially on a cold winter day.
 Serve with shredded cheese on top.
-We like the jalapeno chile pepper cheese."
+We like Pepper-Jack cheese."

 Hmm.
 None of these ingredients are on sale today.